-While using Shift makes shifting between multiple email accounts and other Google services effortless, when it comes to Gmail some users still have issues in determining archive vs delete.
+While using Shift makes it easy to switch between multiple email accounts, Google Drive, Calendar, as well as hundreds of your other favorite tools; when it comes to Gmail, some users still have issues in determining whether to archive vs delete.

 What happens when you ‘archive’ an email?